peteroupc/URIUtility/README.md

 How to Install
 ---------
-The C# implementation is expected to be available in the NuGet Package Gallery under the name [PeterO.URIUtility](https://www.nuget.org/packages/PeterO.URIUtility).
+The C# implementation is available in the
+NuGet Package Gallery under the name [PeterO.URIUtility](https://www.nuget.org/packages/PeterO.URIUtility).
 To install this library as a NuGet package, enter `Install-Package PeterO.URIUtility` in the NuGet Package Manager Console.

-The Java implementation is expected to available as an [artifact](https://search.maven.org/#search|ga|1|g%3A%22com.github.peteroupc%22%20AND%20a%3A%22uriutility%22) in the Central Repository.
+The Java implementation is available as an [artifact](https://search.maven.org/#search|ga|1|g%3A%22com.github.peteroupc%22%20AND%20a%3A%22uriutility%22) in the Central Repository.
 To add this library to a Maven project, add the following to the `dependencies` section in your `pom.xml` file: